Pathology & Biorepository Shared Service

 - Provide pathologist consultation for protocol development and tissue evaluation and technical expertise for routine histological and immunochemical analysis of research specimens as well as digital image analysis and tissue microarray construction.

-- Interface with other UMGCC shared services to facilitate studies utilizing banked tissues, such as genomic analysis or identification of novel biomarkers.
+- Interface with other UMGCCC shared services to facilitate studies utilizing banked tissues, such as genomic analysis or identification of novel biomarkers.

 - Offer members educational resources, consultation, and training opportunities to increase their ability to more effectively use banked tissue resources in their research programs.